 Since 2000, the WQPP team has coordinated several volunteer water quality monitoring programs promoting public involvement while educating individuals about water quality conditions and other human related activities affecting our natural environment.
 Snapshot Day, First Flush, and Urban Watch programs empower community stewardship.
-Other opportunities to inform and educate the public about water quality conditions will be used.
+In addition to our monitoring programs, other opportunities to inform and educate the public about water quality conditions will be used.
 The following activities include efforts within the Elkhorn Slough watersheds.

 Activity 5.1: Coordinate volunteer citizen science programs.
-Annual programs such as Snapshot Day and First Flush will be conducted, offering opportunities for public engagement and stewardship through scientific data gathering that is important to MBNMS, state, and regional water boards and municipalities.
+Annual programs such as Snapshot Day and First Flush will be conducted, offering opportunities for public engagement and stewardship through scientific data gathering that is important to NOAA, state, and regional water boards and municipalities.

 Activity 5.2: Participate in events such as watershed festivals, expert panels, planning/working groups, and trainings.
-Opportunities will arise to support partners and broaden the reach and knowledge of MBNMS and more specifically water quality issues by participating in these types of events.
+Opportunities will arise to support partners and broaden the reach and knowledge of MBNMS, and more specifically, of water quality issues by participating in these types of events.
 Examples include Snapshot Day trainings in San Mateo and Santa Cruz and Santa Rita Creek Watershed Festival.